ridiculous/activerecord-quick_reads/README.md

 ## Code of Conduct

-Everyone interacting in the Activerecord::QuickRead project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/activerecord-quick_read/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the ActiveRecord::QuickRead project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/activerecord-quick_read/blob/main/CODE_OF_CONDUCT.md).